anonymoussubmission9/anonymous-submission/README.md

 There are two folders, `DepGraph` and `DepGraphCodeChange`

 Put the pkl file in the root directory of the project based on the different methods.
 Then run `python runtotal.py project_name`.
 For example, `python runtotal.py Time`.
-The code in the `Dataset.py` would be changed based on the attribute type.

 All of our Data can be found here: https://drive.google.com/drive/folders/172F5Gv82hC_Qvsb5eQ_XUw1_98gXcRi7?usp=sharing

 The data is Seperated in two folders: